aditya-kp/TrackMyDownloads/README.md

 # TrackMyDownloads

->TagComboBox in the searcg GUI now populates tags from the database when the searchGUI is created
+>TagComboBox in the searcg GUI now populates tags from the database when the searchGUI is created.
 >Listeners added to the searchField, runButton, openLocationButton and searchButton

 //Note : does the populator add a file that was already added if we select it again ??